 Rich Iroko Timber

 The external doors and windows were also made bespoke in Iroko by a fantastic joinery firm in Manchester called Jackson’s Joinery.
-Speak to Tommy if you call them and tell him Si sent you 😉
+Speak to Tommy if you call them and tell him Si sent you 😉 I don’t have any fantastic images of the iroko frames here as they’ve yet to be oiled and protected but if you look on our Brighton build HERE there are some clearer shots of more of Tommy’s work.

-(He doesn’t give me any kickbacks, he’s just a pal!)
+(PS He doesn’t give me any kickbacks, he’s just a pal!)

 There was also another rather wonderful place where some Iroko sneaked in, did you spot it?
 At the end of the huge island, and we’ll get onto that in a second, sits a beautiful piece of solid Iroko reclaimed from an old school chemistry lab, found on Ebay and cut to size on site.
+It doesn’t matter if you have worktop sections at different heights these days, it’s quite the thing now.

 Designing in salvaged pieces like this to your build adds a sense of soul and character, a uniqueness which can’t be replicated when buying new.
 Look at how it looked on Ebay compared to the finished worktop – incredible!